ryansondergeld/WAL/README.md

 We can see that this table represents an OR gate.
 If we take A OR B we get the result.
 This means the person who doesn't have the second-to-last turn will want to use this truth table every time in order to try and win.

+### Predicting who will win

+In order to predict who will win at the end of a very large string, we can use the information about how each player can play above.
+Here is a summary of what we know:
+- If the string is even, 1P will pick second-to-last
+- If the string is odd, 2P will pick second-to-last
+- Whomever picks second-to-last will always AND the two choices
+- The other player will always OR the two choices

+Using this information, we can simulate and create a list of possible results.

+#### Three choice Results

+Let's look at an example of the choces presented for a string 3 characters long: